RenatoBrittoAraujo/GamaFlyware/README.md

 You can also read [my Software Engineering B.A.
 Capstone Project about GamaFlyware](BA_Thesis_about_GamaFlyware.pdf).

-See the video below to see what the system can do:
+See the video below to see what the system can do (has audio):

 https://github.com/user-attachments/assets/35d8d9f1-912d-4cb9-a0b7-0b1c03272758